How to get a mortgage after bankruptcy

 The good news is that you don’t have to wait until your bankruptcy has fallen off your credit report to apply for a loan.
 Most loan types only have a two- to four-year waiting period after bankruptcy.

-However, if you had a foreclosure on your record along with your bankruptcy, you might have to wait up to seven years before applying for a mortgage loan.
+However, if you have a foreclosure on your record, along with your bankruptcy, you may have to wait up to seven years before applying for a mortgage loan.

 Conventional loan